 - Manage your time wisely: Time management is going to be your best friend when returning to college while holding onto your full-time job.
 Instead of trying to manage different schedules, it’s helpful to combine all of your appointments, classes, and deadlines into one calendar to avoid conflicts.

 - Keep your school and work life separate: It might take some practice but keeping your work and school life separate can help keep stress and anxiety low.
 When you’re at school, give all of your attention and energy in order to make the most of the opportunity.

 The C2C difference

 The Complete 2 Compete (C2C) program helps to lessen the obstacles to completing a degree for returning Mississippi students.
 A dedicated C2C Coach will work with you individually to develop a plan for the quickest route to graduation.
 By transferring credits from your school history, you might be closer to graduation than you think.
-Through the C2C Grant, you’ll also have some financial support to help pay off past college debts and reduce the cost of returning to make it that much easier to complete your education.
+Program participants are also eligible to apply for the renewable C2C Grant which offers $1,000 in support to help pay for classes and reduce the cost of returning to college.

 Complete our online application today to see if you’re eligible for the C2C Program.